cloud-elements/devportal/docs/elements/box/authenticate.md

 {% include workflow.html displayNames="Redirect URL,Authenticate Users,Authenticate Instance" links="#getting-a-redirect-url,#authenticating-users-and-receiving-the-authorization-grant-code,#authenticating-the-element-instance" active="Authenticate Instance"%}

-Use the `/instances` endpoint to authenticate with Salesforce and create an element instance.
+Use the `/instances` endpoint to authenticate with {{page.heading}} and create an element instance.
 If you are configuring events, see the [Events section](events.html).

 {% include note.html content="The endpoint returns an Element token upon successful completion.
 Retain the token for all subsequent requests involving this element instance.  " %}